hgallery/WebServerLogParserType1/README.md

 # WebServerLogParserType1
 Purpose:
-For a specific file format, extract the useful data items, and calculate the usage volume.
+For a specific log file format, this program demonstrates how to extract the useful data items, and calculates the usage volume.

-This program utilizes a number of modern techniques including
+A number of modern techniques are used in the program including:
-> Generics
+> Generics,
-> Lambda Expression
+> Lambda Expression,
-> Functional Programming
+> Functional Programming,
 > Non-blocking I/O ver.
-2
+2,
-> var of Java 10
+> var of Java 10,
 > Text Block of Java 15

-These developement tools have been used:
+These development tools have been used:
-> OpenJDK 16
+> OpenJDK 16,
 > IntelliJ